 - Energy

 - Transportation

+- Water and

+Wastewater

+Infrastructure

 - Waste

-- Water and Wasterwater Infrastructure

 - Stormwater

-- Higher summer temperatures and wildfire risk have already resulted in more frequent power outages and strain to energy infrastructure. - Lower streamflows in the Spokane and Clark Fork Rivers could impact hydropower generation capacity. - Debris from storms and ice or snow buildup can cause damage to powerlines. - · Higher demand for energy in summer and winter is expected as the climate changes, which could increase energy costs and impacts people's ability to cool and heat homes and buildings in affordable and safe ways. - Extreme heat can make active transportation like walking, biking, and rolling less safe and damage roads, bridges, and rail infrastructure.
-Wildfire can also have impacts on transportation in certain parts of the city. - Extreme precipitation can impact driving safety and lead to flooding that affects a range of transportation infrastructure and the ability for people to safely evacuate during events. - The Spokane International Airport is affected by climate events like flooding, heat and smoke leading to flight disruptions. - Climate disruptions are likely to occur to waste and recycling operations. - Water and wastewater infrastructure could be impacted by flooding, wildfire heat, and storms as well as power outages. - Increased precipitation could strain the City's stormwater infrastructure, increasing risks to flooding and combined sewer overflow into the Spokane River.
+- Higher summer temperatures and wildfire risk have already resulted in more frequent power outages and strain to energy infrastructure. - Lower streamflows in the Spokane and Clark Fork Rivers could impact hydropower generation capacity. - Debris from storms and ice or snow buildup can cause damage to powerlines. - Higher demand for energy in summer and winter is expected as the climate changes, which could increase energy costs and impacts people's ability to cool and heat homes and buildings in affordable and safe ways. - Extreme heat can make active transportation like walking, biking, and rolling less safe and damage roads, bridges, and rail infrastructure.
+Wildfire can also have impacts on transportation in certain parts of the city. - Extreme precipitation can impact driving safety and lead to flooding that affects a range of transportation infrastructure and the ability for people to safely evacuate during events.

-- · Residents and businesses in areas with lower quality and less resilient infrastructure
+- Residents and businesses in areas with lower quality and less resilient infrastructure

 - Low-income residents

-- · Individuals with health conditions
+- Individuals with health conditions

 - Residents in aging housing

-- · Residents who rely on electricity for health or medical devices
+- Residents who rely on electricity for health or medical devices

 - People without a vehicle and/ or limited access to public transportation

 - Areas with lots of impervious surfaces